 We have planted varieties that get ripe one after another for the most part, some will overlap.

-These are peach varieties that we grow and as I have info on each variety I will update the notes, we do expect later ripening dates.
+These are peach varieties that we grow and as I have info on each variety I will update the notes.

 Earlier varieties tend to cling to the stone more and are not as solid.
 As the season progresses they seem to get better and better for canning.
 All ripe peaches are great tasting.